See procedure Contact for actions that must be undertaken.

 Venue/environment

 Unless specified by the court order, venue selection should be based on assessment and planning considerations.
-Safety considerations are fundamental and should include contingency planning which anticipates possible difficulties and equips the person managing the contact with options to maintain control and ensure the child or young person's safety and wellbeing.
-Where contact is to be provided in a public space or open environment you need to consider the vulnerabilities associated with this and plan for possible difficulties.
+Safety considerations are fundamental and should include contingency planning which anticipates difficulties and equips the person managing the contact with options to maintain control and ensure the child or young person's safety and wellbeing.
+Where contact is to be provided in a public space or open environment you need to consider the vulnerabilities associated with this and plan for difficulties.

 Contact in permanent care